jc1518/Slack-FAQ-Bot/README.md

 All request types are defined in the [requesttype.js](./lib/requesttype.js) file.
 The Bot reads the file then generates the contents for Slack.

-For example, this is how the `Open AWS Account` request type looks like in Slack:
+For example, this is how the `Request Firewall Change` request type looks like in Slack:

 ![sample](./diagrams/request_sample.png)